TheAnimeProgrammer/Coding-in-Anime/README.md

 # Coding-in-Anime
-Repository for all coding moments found in anime
+A fun repository cataloging all of the coding moments found in anime.
+We will try to identify, credit, and understand the code found in our beloved anime.
+All credit and works belongs to the original owners.